Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: BW filtering

 \subsection{Bounds on the distance between solutions}

-In order to study the distance between solutions in the smoothing spline and weighted BW filtering problems, it helps to recall a notion of similarity between matrices: positive semidefinite matrices $\A,\B \in \R^n$ are called {\it $(\sigma,\tau)$-spectrally-similar}, for $0 < \tau \leq 1 \leq \sigma$, provided that
+To study the distance between smoothing spline and weighted BW filtering solutions, it helps to first recall a notion of similarity between matrices: positive semidefinite matrices $\A,\B \in \R^{n \times n}$ are said to be {\it $(\sigma,\tau)$-spectrally-similar}, for $0 < \tau \leq 1 \leq \sigma$, provided that

 Spectral similarity is commonly studied in certain areas of theoretical computer science, specifically in the literature on graph sparsification (see, for example, \citet{batson2013spectral} for a nice review).
 The next result is both a simplification and sharpening of Theorem 1 in \citet{sadhanala2016graph}.
 Its proof follows from direct examination of the stationarity conditions for optimality and application of \eqref{eq:spec_sim}, and is given in Appendix \ref{app:spec_sim_bound}.